 The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
 The appeal must then be heard within 40 school days for the normal round and within 30 days for in-year admissions.

-Allocation date for the normal round Reception : 16 April 2024
+Allocation date for Reception or junior school Year 3: 16 April 2026

-Where possible, appeals that are submitted after 31 May will be heard by 26 July.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+Where possible, appeals that are submitted after 31 May will be heard by 24 July.
+If that is not possible, they will be heard within 30 school days of the appeal form being submitted

 In-year appeals can be submitted after a refusal.
 They will be heard within 30 school days of an appeal being submitted.